happymondaynkanta/The-Power-of-Transfer-Learning-in-Artificial-Intelligence/README.md

 ## Cognitive Computing
 Cognitive computing algorithms try to mimic a human brain by anaysing text/speech/images/objects in a manner that a human does and tries to give the desired output.

+## Transfer learning case studies
+### Image Recognition and Classification
+This repository begins with an introduction to the task of image classification followed by the implementation of some of the popular, state-of-the-art deep learning models on diverse image classification problems.